 The US FDA has designated cadazolid as both a Qualified Infectious Disease Product (QIDP) and a Fast Track development program for the treatment of CDAD.

-IMPACT is an International Multi-center Program Assessing Cadazolid Treatment in patients suffering from CDAD.
+Cadazolid is evaluated in the IMPACT program (International Multi-center Program Assessing Cadazolid Treatment in patients suffering from Clostridium difficile-associated diarrhea).
 The program comprises two Phase III studies comparing the efficacy and safety of cadazolid (250 mg administered orally twice daily for 10 days) versus vancomycin (125 mg administered orally four times daily for 10 days).

 The IMPACT program is designed to determine whether the clinical response after administration of cadazolid is non-inferior to vancomycin in subjects with CDAD, and whether administration of cadazolid is superior to vancomycin in the sustained clinical response.
 The program commenced enrollment in the fourth quarter 2013 with a target of approximately 1’260 subjects worldwide, and results are expected in mid-2017.

 Cadazolid was studied in a Phase II multi-center, double-blind, randomized, active reference, parallel group, therapeutic exploratory study.
 The study evaluated the efficacy, safety and tolerability of a 10-day, twice daily oral administration of 3 doses (250 mg, 500 mg or 1,000 mg b.i.d.) of cadazolid in subjects with CDAD.
 As the current standard of care for CDAD, oral vancomycin (125 mg qid for 10 days) was used as the active reference.
 The study was completed in December of 2012, after having enrolled 84 subjects with CDAD.